 How to Cook Corn Like an Iowan

-No one knows corn like Iowans.
-Here are some tips for preparing it, straight from the Hawkeye State.
+Cooking corn on the cob is a summertime tradition that brings back so many memories, and while everyone has probably enjoyed the sweet vegetable at some point in their life, no one knows corn quite like Iowans.
+Here are some tips for preparing it—and grilling corn on the cob in the husk—straight from the Hawkeye State.
 Master a few quick cooking tricks and you can take this classic to new heights of deliciousness.

 Finding the sweet spot between done and burned can be tricky with grilled corn.
-Here's how to get just-right results every time: Soak ears in cold water for an hour, and then grill in the husk for 20 minutes, turning occasionally.
+To get just-right results every time, start by soaking ears in cold water for an hour, then grill the corn in the husk for 20 minutes, turning occasionally.
 Let the corn cool slightly.
 Remove husks and silk before serving.

 Don't Waste the Cobs

-After a meal of corn and lobster, save cobs and shells to use in stock -- it makes fantastic risotto and chowder.
+After a meal of corn and lobster, save cobs and shells to use in stock—it makes fantastic risotto and chowder.
 Combine cobs, shells, and aromatics (such as onions and herbs).
-Cover with 8 cups water; bring to a boil.
-Reduce heat, and simmer until liquid reduces, about 1 hour 30 minutes.
+Cover with eight cups water; bring to a boil.
+Reduce heat, and simmer until liquid reduces about an hour and a half.
 Strain twice.